jetthoughts/jt.github.io/_posts/2009-12-26-show-log-file-from-remote-server.markdown

 ---
 layout: post
-title: Show log file from remote server
+title: Show Log File from Remote Server
 date: 26-12-2009
 author: Michael Nikitochkin
 authors_git: miry
 tags: rails,capistrano,ruby
 category: tech
+excerpt: Creating a simple *capistrano* task for showing current log file from remote server.
 ---

-Create simple *capistrano* task for showing current log file from remote server so simple.
-Add next lines to *Capfile* or *config/deploy.rb* (if you are using rails)
+Creating a simple *capistrano* task for showing current log file from remote server is so simple.
+Just add the following  lines to *Capfile* or *config/deploy.rb* (if you are using Rails)

 {% highlight ruby linenos=table %}
 desc